xtr0py/dnscrypt-proxy-2-docker/README.md

 This image comes with a configuration which:

 * Looks up queries via DNS-over-HTTPS (DoH) and DNSCrypt
-* all DNSSEC/no logging/ no filtering servers enabled
+* all DNSSEC, no logging, no filtering servers enabled
 * Listens on all interfaces

 You can run with this configuration: